jupyterlab/jupyterlab/docs/source/user/code_console.rst

 .. _log-inspect:

-Creating a code console from the :ref:`file menu <menu_bar>` lets you select an existing kernel for the code console.
+Creating a code console from the :ref:`file menu <menu-bar>` lets you select an existing kernel for the code console.
 The code console then acts as a log of computations in that kernel, and a place you can interactively inspect and run code in the kernel: